DarrenNi/Viewers/.github/ISSUE_TEMPLATE/---support-question.md

 **Description**

 Questions can often be answered by our documentation.
 Unable to find an answer in our docs?
 We'll try to help.
-In the meantime, if you answer your own question, please respond with the answer here so that others may benefit as well.
+In the time, if you answer your own question, please respond with the answer here so that others may benefit as well.
 Better yet, open a PR to expand our docs ^\_^